 Understanding and characterizing the female decision-maker sets Stealing Share apart.
-We have mapped the preceptive structure of this powerful audience and have found ways to create brand preference via messaging in everything from bottled water to real estate.
+We have mapped the perceptive structure of this influential audience and have found ways to create brand preference via messaging in everything from bottled water to real estate.

-Targeting female consumers is a common goal, but is often misled by inside-out marketing strategy that is so rampant in the marketplace.
+Targeting female consumers is a common goal, but it is typically misled by the inside-out marketing strategy that is so rampant in the marketplace.

 Male influencers and decision-makers

 The preceptive modeling for male decision-makers is as unique as that of the female model.
 Our experience with this audience runs from beers to automobiles to computers.

-It requires expertise in cultural currents and an understanding of values, consumer behavior over time, and how the male market has changed over the years.
+It requires expertise in cultural currents and understanding values, consumer behavior over time, and how the male market has changed over the years.